nsg/ansible-graphite/README.md

 }
 ```

+The uwsgi socket can be configured through `uwsgi_graphite_socket`.

 Alternatively, you can define `uwsgi_graphite_extraopts` with additional uwsgi configuration, which can e.g. enable http on port 8080 or add basic auth:
 ```yaml
 uwsgi_graphite_extraopts: